-In addition to our parent forum, we will be restarting our parent volunteer program.
-This will be a great opportunity to be trained in the latest approaches to help children with reading and students to stay caught up.
+A reminder that the school has many opportunities for parents to volunteer for literacy intervention.
+This is a great opportunity to be trained in the latest approaches to help children with reading and students to stay caught up.
 Whether to help the school, add to your resume, hone your skills to help your own child or to build your social circle, keep an eye out for our information/training sessions.

 One of the other social ways to support the school is to join the Community Links team.
 These parents have a lot of fun while also planning special events to help the school and students.
 Each term, expect to see a working bee, a special lunch for students and an evening community night.
 If you are interested in coming along, the office can provide contact details.
 Whether just popping in for a chat or throwing yourself into the committee, the school loves and supports our Community Links team.
 Community Links also runs "Social Links" after school every second week.
 Keep an eye out for information to come along and let your students spend some extra time with their friends on the playground while you socialise with other parents.

 Our Out of School Hours Care program is now up and running.
 To support our families we offer a much lower rate than surrouding centres, so I encourage you to check out the OSHC tab on the website.